vivin2709/cse15l-lab-reports/Labreport2week4.md

 By doing so we check if the ! mark exists after the first '(' we know its an image and hence dont need this data and we use 'continue' to skip this line and go to the next.
 By doing so everytime we hit a '!' we dont record the image name and instead go to the next line to check for a link.
 Hence the bug is resolved.

 # Code Change 2:
 This change will aim to fix the error where we have a link that is incorrectly formatted which means the link in the [test file](Test-file4.md) only has a [] brackets and no parenthesis.
-Which was leading to an index out of bounds exception.As shown below.
-THe symptom was the exception we saw being thrown in the terminal.
+Which was leading to an index out of bounds exception.

+As shown below,the symptom was the exception we saw being thrown in the terminal.

 ![improperlinkerror](improperlinkerror.png)